status-im/status-security/drafts/linux-recommendations.md

 Running Linux in a Virtual Machine is the best way to get a feel of what to expect.
 For some use cases, it could also be acceptable to operate long term by running Linux in a VM.
 But be aware from a security point of view, a VM and guest operating system will always somehow inherit the security of the host.
-Meaning that if your main host system is compromised, you should ultimately consider the guess insecure too.
+Meaning that if your main host system is compromised, you should ultimately consider the guess insecure too (even this can be partially mitigated by disk encryption of the guest OS).

 The most popular choice for virtualization is the free VirtualBox solution https://www.virtualbox.org/

 ### Buy a laptop with Linux pre-installed

 Some specialized computer vendors sell privacy-preserving laptops pre-installed with Linux.
-The two most popular ones being:
+The most popular ones being:

 - System76 https://system76.com/ & its Pop OS! distribution
 - Purism Librem https://puri.sm/products/ & its PureOS distribution